platformsh/platformsh-docs/src/golive/cdn.md

 ## Secure/hide your project from being accessed directly

-When using a CDN, you might not want users to access your platform.sh origin directly.
+When using a CDN, you might not want users to access your Platform.sh origin directly.
 There are 2 ways to secure your origin.

 ### 1 Basic HTTP Authentication